SolidLabResearch/aggregator-description-demo/README.md

 ```

 This will generate the Solid pod for the patients at http://localhost:3000/.
-For example, the Solid pod for the patient 1 will be at http://localhost:3000/dataset_participant1/.
+For example, the Solid pod for patient 1 will be at http://localhost:3000/dataset_participant1/.

 The `/data/` folder will contain the dataset for the patients after we load it up in the next step.